LiuJinghan2001/IntMatch/README.md

 # Int*-Match: Balancing Intra-Class Compactness and Inter-Class Discrepancy for Semi-Supervised Speaker Recognition
-This repository contains the code for our paper: "Int*-Match: Balancing Intra-Class Compactness and Inter-Class Discrepancy for Semi-Supervised Speaker Recognition" (Accepted by AAAI 2025).
+This repository contains the code for our paper: "Int*-Match: Balancing Intra-Class Compactness and Inter-Class Discrepancy for Semi-Supervised Speaker Recognition" (AAAI 2025).
 We propose a novel method to control the variation of the inter-class confidence threshold, thereby improving the performance of speaker recognition.

 # Dependencies
 ```